DigitalHistory/history-please/heroes/misc/FrederickBanting.md

 # Frederick Banting
-An awesome scientist from the University of Toronto who helped to discover insulin.
+An awesome Canadian physician (also artist and Nobel Laureate) from the University of Toronto who helped to discover insulin in 1920.
+His research drastically changed the nature of medicine.
+Banting is remembered at the University of Toronto by naming the Banting Institute Centre for Innovation and Entrepreneurship after him.
 [See more here](https://en.wikipedia.org/wiki/Frederick_Banting)!